benaziziasmae/MechaCar_Statistical_Analysis/README.md

    2- The slope of the linear model is not considered to be zero.
 This is because the linear regression shows that some of the independent variables had a significant effect on the dependent variable.
 If none of the independent variables had an effect on the dependent variable then the linear regression would result in a near zero slope.

    3- The main indicator of whether the linear model predicts the mpg of the MechaCar is the r-squared value.
 In this case, it is at 0.7149 mean that out of 100 instances, this model would approximately predict the mpg of the MechaCar correctly 71 times.
-This means that the model would be considered effective.
+This means We can consider this linear model as fairly efficient to predict mpg of MechaCar prototypes.

    Here are the summary results from the linear regression.

-       mpg = (6.267)vehicle_length + (0.0012)vehicle_weight + (0.0688)spoiler_angle + (3.546)ground_clearance + (-3.411)AWD + (-104.0)
+       mpg = (6.267)vehicle_length + (1.25e-3)vehicle_weight + (6.88e-2)spoiler_angle + (3.546)ground_clearance + (-3.411)AWD + (-1.04e+2)

    ![linear_regression](/images/linear_regression.png)

 ## **1- Deliverable 2**